mohit-1710/BrainTumor_Detection_Yolov8n/README.md

 ## **Project Motivation**

-This project was undertaken as a part of the entrance task for the **Drone Club of Scaler School of Technology**.
-The club emphasizes innovative solutions, and this challenge presented an opportunity to apply deep learning to a significant real-world problem: brain tumor detection in MRI scans.
+This project was undertaken as a part of a **Drone Lab assignment** at the **Scaler School of Technology**.
+The lab emphasizes innovative solutions, and this challenge presented an opportunity to apply deep learning to a significant real-world problem: brain tumor detection in MRI scans.

 Brain tumors can be life-threatening if not detected early.
 Manual analysis of MRI images by radiologists is time-consuming and prone to human error.
 By utilizing deep learning, we can assist in speeding up the detection process while improving accuracy.
-This project represents both a technical challenge and an opportunity to contribute to healthcare advancements, which aligns with the Drone Club’s focus on innovation and impact.
+This project represents both a technical challenge and an opportunity to contribute to healthcare advancements, which aligns with the Drone Lab’s focus on innovation and impact.

 ## **Data Source**
 The dataset used in this project was sourced from **Kaggle**, containing **19,000 MRI brain images** annotated for tumor detection.
 The dataset was structured to work with the YOLOv8n model.